robinschuere/RPG/README.md

 # RPG

-A small RPG project made with PEWNS.
+A small RPG project made with PENS.

-## PEWNS
+## PENS
 So you heard of MEAN and MERN.
 Now I present you the PENS stack.